Causes of root canal treatment failure. – Reasons why completed endodontic therapy may be unsuccessful and how it’s fixed.

 - A study by Iqbal determined that missed canals are a major cause of root canal failure (around 18% of failed cases), and are most commonly associated with treatment provided by general dentists as opposed to specialists.

 (It’s common for an endodontist to use a surgical microscope as a visual aid in their search for additional canals.
-Also, a specialist is more likely to be familiar with what variations might exist and more likely to be able to adequately treat very tiny canals.
+Also, a specialist is more likely to be familiar with what variations might exist and more likely to be able to adequately treat very tiny, narrow canals.
 See discussion and link below.)

 - A study by Hoen evaluated 337 failed root canal cases and determined that overlooked canals played a role in 42% of them.